vivekbahl2021/github-actions-workshop/labs/custom-workflow.md

 5. If not step 3), change a file inside the folder [src](/src) and commit the changes into the `main` branch
 6. Go to `Actions` and see the details of your running workflow

-## Workflow Code
+## Lab Solution

-The complete workflow code is shown below.
+The complete solution is provided below.

 ```YAML
 name: Custom Workflow